 Some key points on preparing your company before something terrible happens to your team.

 1- Communication framework: establish a secure, reliable, and documented communication framework to help your team in case of a disaster.

 2- Business continuity plan: provide the organization with a business continuity plan that includes critical steps for response and recovery.

-3- Disaster recovery: design and maintain a disaster recovery plan that staff will access in case of an emergency and helps them recover and resume their critical business processes.
+3- Disaster recovery: design and maintain a disaster recovery plan that staff will access in an emergency and help them recover and resume their critical business processes.

-4- Technology assets inventory: document all the technology resources your team uses and use this information to maintain a well-maintained backup system to protect blockchain transactions.
+4- Technology assets inventory: document all your team’s technology resources and use this information to maintain a well-maintained backup system to protect blockchain transactions.

-6- Share knowledge on network security: share knowledge among your team members.
+6- Share knowledge on network security among your team members.

 7- Document everything: document all the procedures of your team in case they are lost.

 8- Be prepared for the worst-case scenario; serious illnesses or accidents may happen to you someday.